 A charity can bring smiles to many people.
 It can also help you to earn respect from employees.
 You can also encourage your employees to be a part of a charitable project and help for a great cause to bring happiness to more people.

 Break Between Work Hours:

 You can’t expect good work engagement from an employee who is working for hours and hours without taking a single break.
 With a workaholic mind, your employees can’t be able to enhance their creativity and skill, which is a great loss to the company’s assets as well.

 Recognition to Employee Work:

-To bring out the best out of employees, an organisation needs to have a culture of recognising and praising the efforts of employees.
+To bring out the best in employees, an organization needs to have a culture of recognizing and praising the efforts of employees.
 A feeling of being valuable gives a boost of morale support to employees.
-And it can help the organisation to bring out the best potential of their employees.
+And it can help the organization to bring out the best potential of their employees.

-On a final note, measuring employee engagement is essential for every business organisation.
-However, to improve engagement, you need to take further steps to create a better work environment for your organisation.
+On a final note, measuring employee engagement is essential for every business organization.
+However, to improve engagement, you need to take further steps to create a better work environment for your organization.
 Though manual surveys can be helpful, however, it can be a pretty laborious job to do.
-While you can also rely on employee monitoring services using which you can get detailed reports of your engaged employees.
+You can also rely on employee monitoring software using which you can get detailed reports of your engaged employees.

 Hope you will find this article helpful to measure and enhance employee engagement at your workplace.
 If you have any suggestions, kindly share them with us in the comments.